Gilad-Kutiel-Lib/jumpfm-history/README.md

-A clock plugin for the JumpFm file manager.
+A plugin for JumpFm that enables history navigation.